In some scenarios returning an item makes more sense than voiding a transaction.

 Returning an Item with Credit Card Processing Integration

 Once you return the item and are ready to refund the remaining credit so it goes back on the client's card, you will need to re-swipe the card or enter the credit card number manually on the credit card reader.
-If the client has a stored card, you can process the refund using it.
-Otherwise, you must leave the credit on the client's record as in store credit.
+If the client has a stored card, you can process the refund using the stored card.
+Otherwise, you must leave the credit on the client's record as in-store credit.